nupplaphil/friendica/doc/en/admin/install.md

     If you cannot set up your own email server, you can use the [phpmailer](https://github.com/friendica/friendica-addons/tree/develop/phpmailer) addon and use a remote SMTP server.
 * MySQL 5.6+ or an equivalent alternative for MySQL (MariaDB, Percona Server etc.)
 * ability to schedule jobs with cron (Linux/Mac) or Scheduled Tasks (Windows)
-* installation into a top-level domain or sub-domain (without a directory/path component in the URL) is RECOMMENDED.
+* installation into a top-level domain or subdomain (without a directory/path component in the URL) is RECOMMENDED.
 Directory paths will not be as convenient to use and have not been thoroughly tested.
 This is REQUIRED if you wish to communicate with the Diaspora network.

 **If your hosting provider doesn't allow Unix shell access, you might have trouble getting everything to work.**